-The courses offered by the science department encourage pupils to have a greater knowledge and understanding of themselves, the world and the universe.
+The courses offered by the science department encourage pupils to have a greater knowledge and understanding of themselves, the world, and the Universe.
 We encourage pupils to think scientifically and to apply scientific methods.

 Our department is made up of teachers who are passionate about science and want to show the next generation the wonders it holds.
 Each brings a wealth of experience from working in a wide variety of scientific fields.
 Our department ethos is one of inclusiveness, honesty and integrity.
 We teach the ethical implications of our subject, as our students will be the adults of tomorrow.

 This generation faces scientific challenges on a global scale.
-We believe in creating scientifically literate adults who will be critical thinkers and are able to distil facts from rhetoric.
-Living in a remote rural location it can feel a million miles away from the big issues, but we believe in making our students as equally prepared and knowledgeable as their city counterparts.
+We believe in creating scientifically literate adults who will be critical thinkers and are able to distill facts from rhetoric.
+Living in a remote rural location can feel a million miles away from the big issues, but we believe in making our students as equally prepared and knowledgeable as their city counterparts.
 With that in mind the curriculum we deliver is aimed at developing students’ ability to create, manipulate and extrapolate conclusions from scientific phenomena and how this can be applied to a variety of different career pathways.

 We teach each module as explicit biology, chemistry & physics topics and where possible have a subject specialist deliver the module.
-This means passion and expertise for the subject permeates all our lessons.
+This means passion and expertise for the subject permeate all our lessons.
 We believe that science is developed through empirical discovery and for that reason we give students many opportunities to carry out experiments and thereby develop a range of skills.
-This allows them to work in collaboration, to take on a wide variety of roles, develop communication skills, listening and presenting discoveries.
+This allows them to work in collaboration, take on a wide variety of roles, develop communication skills, listening and presenting discoveries.

 Through years 8 & 9 we promote students to construct arguments, justifying their hypothesis through gathered evidence in experiments.
 This is a skill that develops critical thinking, drawing on data and graphs they themselves have created.
-These are highly transferable skills into the workplace later on in life.
+These are highly transferable skills in the workplace later on in life.

-To allow for two whole years of study towards the GCSEs we start teaching our GCSE curriculum in April of year 9.
-We spend a month on a topic within biology, chemistry and physics to give students experience of the challenges of what’s to come in KS4.
+To allow for two whole years of study for the GCSEs we start teaching our GCSE curriculum in April of year 9.
+We spend a month on a topic within biology, chemistry, and physics to give students experience of the challenges of what’s to come in KS4.
 Students are asked to carry out a series of required practicals (alongside many others we decide are essential for developing a love of the subject).

 Sequence of learning

 In years 8 & 9 we introduce more advanced concepts of investigations.
-Each classroom has the keywords and descriptions on the walls.
+Each classroom has keywords and descriptions on the walls.
 Students are encouraged to use them in advancing their writing skills to create more detailed experiments.
-In our assessments we test this and report it under the “thinking scientifically” skill (See below).
+In our assessments, we test this and report it under the “thinking scientifically” skill (See below).